 Our skin is a complex structure and can sometimes be quite complicated.
 Not only that there are different skin types like normal, dry, oily or even combination skin.
-Confusion is also caused by designations such as low moisture or low fat in combination with a certain skin type.
+Confusion is also caused by terms such as low moisture or low fat in combination with a certain skin type.
 In this article we will shed some light on this and in this article we will take a look at the difference between dry and dehydrated skin.
 A common feature of both skin problems is a disturbed barrier function of the upper skin layer, therefore the skin condition deteriorates in cold or dry weather.
 Both skin problems also have in common that moisturization helps.

 What is dry skin?

 Dry skin is genetically predisposed and for this reason can only be influenced to a certain extent.
 To put it simply, dry skin does not produce enough lipids or oils.
 That is why you should supply dry skin with these substances.
 Our skin has a so-called lipid coat, i.e. a hydrolipid film consisting of sebum and oil.
 The lipid mantle provides a strong skin barrier and ensures that the skin remains elastic.
 An intact skin barrier in turn prevents uncontrolled lipid and water loss or the penetration of chemical substances into the skin.

 - With dry skin, this barrier or the hydrolipid film is disturbed and a lipid deficiency occurs.
 The result is dry, rough skin, which usually stretches unpleasantly.
 Wrinkles and skin cracks can appear and in bad cases it can even lead to eczema or rashes.